ictr/covid19-outbreak-simulator/README.md

 The models will continuously be updated as we learn more about the virus.

-## How to use the simulator
+## Installation and basic usage

 This simulator is programmed using Python >= 3.6 with `numpy` and `scipy`.
 A conda environment is recommended.
-After the set up of the environment, please run
+After setting up a conda environment with Python >= 3.6 and these two packages, please run

 ```